-James Scheulen is the Chief Administrative Officer for the Johns Hopkins Department of Emergency Medicine and President of Johns Hopkins Emergency Medical Services.
+James Scheulen is the chief administrative officer for emergency services and capacity management for Johns Hopkins Medicine and president of Johns Hopkins Emergency Medical Services.
 He is responsible for managing hospital capacity at The Johns Hopkins Hospital and the overall coordination and operations of the Baltimore and Washington, D.C., area Johns Hopkins Medicine Emergency Departments, which together manage nearly 300,000 patient visits each year.
 Scheulen is considered to be an expert in hospital and emergency department operations and is a leader in applying system engineering concepts to health care management.

 Scheulen is active in the leadership of pre-hospital emergency medical services (EMS) and emergency preparedness for Johns Hopkins and the state of Maryland, and was appointed by the governor of Maryland to the EMS board, which oversees the operation of all EMS activity in the state.
-With the director of the Department of Emergency Medicine, Mr. Scheulen is responsible for the creation and ongoing operations of the Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR), an office designed to assure a coordinated response to critical events across the entire Johns Hopkins Enterprise.
-Besides providing for enterprise coordination, CEPAR is responsible for setting emergency response policy, for integrating Johns Hopkins system with local, state and federal plans and with providing operational coordination during events.
+With the director of the Department of Emergency Medicine, Scheulen is responsible for the creation and ongoing operations of the Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR), an office designed to assure a coordinated response to critical events across the entire Johns Hopkins enterprise.
+Besides providing for enterprise coordination, CEPAR is responsible for setting emergency response policy; integrating the Johns Hopkins system with local, state and federal plans; and providing operational coordination during events.